Azzraya/Nexus/TERMS_OF_SERVICE.md

 - We are not liable for service interruptions

 ### Updates
-- Bot may be updated without notice
+- Bot may be updated without prior notice
 - Features may be added, removed, or changed
 - We reserve the right to modify the Bot at any time
+- Breaking changes will be announced in our support server when possible
+- We are not obligated to maintain backward compatibility

 ## User Responsibilities

 ### Server Administrators
-- Responsible for Bot configuration
+- Responsible for Bot configuration and settings
 - Responsible for moderation actions taken by Bot
-- Must ensure Bot has proper permissions
+- Must ensure Bot has proper permissions to function
-- Must comply with all applicable laws
+- Must comply with all applicable laws and regulations
+- Must ensure server compliance with Discord's Terms of Service
+- Responsible for user privacy and data protection in your server

 ### Data Responsibility
 - You are responsible for data in your server
-- We are not responsible for data loss
+- We are not responsible for data loss or corruption
 - Back up important data regularly
+- You are responsible for configuring appropriate data retention settings
+- You must comply with applicable privacy laws (GDPR, CCPA, etc.) for your users

 ## Limitation of Liability